ChandlerN03/SimonGame/README.md

 # SimonGame
-I created a Simon game from a bootcamp im learning from
+I created a game that mimics the board game simon